serlo/serlo.org-legal/en/imprint.md

 The sales-tax registration-number following §27a Umsatzsteuergesetz of the German Law is: DE347004738

-The responsible contact persons are the board members: Katharina Radstorfer (chairman), Simon Köhl (board member).
+The responsible contact person is the board chairman Simon Köhl.

 ### Postal address and contact: